iszczesniak/cpp/references/index.md

 `const T &name = <expr>;`

-This is exactly an lvalue reference that binds to the const data of type `T`, i.e., the const qualifier refers to the type of data the reference binds to.
+While we call it the const reference, more precisely it is called an lvalue reference that binds to the const data of type `T`, i.e., the `const` qualifies the type of the data and not the reference.
 The reference itself is not really const, because we can't change what the reference is bound to anyway.
 Nonetheless, it's called the const reference for short; no need to say it's an lvalue reference to const data.

 Here are some examples: